KuiKui/MemcacheServiceProvider/README.md

 [![Build Status](https://secure.travis-ci.org/KuiKui/MemcacheServiceProvider.svg)](http://travis-ci.org/KuiKui/MemcacheServiceProvider)
 [![Total Downloads](https://poser.pugx.org/kuikui/memcache-service-provider/downloads.svg)](https://packagist.org/packages/kuikui/memcache-service-provider)

-MemcacheServiceProvider provides access to :
+It provides access to :
 * a simple Memcache wrapper with very simple API for standard use,
 * or your own Memcache wrapper with `$app` injection for custom use,
 * or a genuine Memcache(d) object for advanced use.